mpfr/srcpatch/README.md

 Keeps source trees up-to-date just by applying the patch files provided en passant by the [syspatch(8)](http://man.openbsd.org/syspatch) utility.

-For further information, please have a look at the [manpage](https://mpfr.github.io/srcpatch/srcpatch.8.html).

 Other branches available:
 * [current](https://github.com/mpfr/srcpatch/tree/current)